ababic/django-cogwheels/docs/source/usage/implementing-a-python-module-setting.rst

     YOURAPP_PAGE_SEARCH_BACKEND = 'yourapp.search.backends.postgres'

 ..
 NOTE::
     The `YOURAPP_` prefix used above will differ for you app, depending on your app's name, and where your settings helper is defined.
 To find out the prefix for your app, or to change it, see: :doc:`/installation/changing-the-namespace-prefix`.

 Retrieving app setting values
 =============================

-For settings that refer to Python modules, you can use the settings module's ``modules`` attribute to access the modules themselves.
+You can use the settings helper's ``modules`` attribute shortcut or ``get_module()`` method to retrieve the Python module referenced by setting values.
 For example:

 .. code-block:: console